 When Meriwether Lewis and William Clark set out from St. Louis to explore the vast western portion of the Louisiana Purchase, neither of them knew exactly what they were getting into.
 Their objective was simply to map the territory and find a route leading to the Pacific Ocean, but their journey crossing to the West Coast became much more than a simple surveyor’s adventure.
-The mission is immortalized on coins, on stamps, in pages of textbooks, and on granite memorials, chronicling their path from the midwest to the mouth of the Columbia River, where they built a fort at the farthest northern point of what would later become the state of Oregon.
+Coins, stamps, pages of textbooks, and granite memorials have memorialized this mission, chronicling their path from the midwest to the mouth of the Columbia River, where they built a fort at the farthest northern point of what would later become the state of Oregon.

-Here are some opportunities for Oregon students to explore on the route to higher education:
+Here are some scholarships for Oregon students to explore on the route to higher education:

 Commissioned by the Stand For Children organization, the Beat the Odds Scholarship offers an opportunity for students to succeed despite experiencing numerous roadblocks on their path to higher education.
 The Stand For Children website, under a headline reading “WHY WE STAND,” posits that Oregon has one of the lower high school graduation rates in the country at 72 percent, a number they strive to significantly increase.
 The organization believes that “all children deserve an equal opportunity to succeed, and education is the key that unlocks the door to success.”